 Is Linalool Halal?

 This can be a matter of concern to some people as linalool is alcohol.
 Nonetheless, linalool is produced naturally by many plants, and it doesn’t come from grapes or dates so it is permissible to sell or purchase products containing linalool according to the Sharia prescripts.
+Learn more here about when weed is considered halal.

 Is Linalool the Same as Lanolin?